-Sean Baldwin is an accomplished trial lawyer with particular expertise trying cases in New York courts and in the Delaware Court of Chancery, and in commercial arbitrations.
+Sean Baldwin is an accomplished trial lawyer with particular expertise trying cases in New York courts, the Delaware Court of Chancery, and commercial arbitrations.

 Sean has litigated and arbitrated matters involving complex financial products, securities, insurance, antitrust, and trademark licensing disputes.
 His clients include Fortune 500 life insurance companies, monoline insurers, hedge funds, investment companies, and casino developers and operators.

 - MASTR Adjustable Rate Mortgages Trust 2006-OA2 et al v.
 UBS: In a one-month trial in the Southern District of New York, successfully represented plaintiff trustee in breach-of-warranty suit regarding three residential mortgage-backed securities trusts.
 See “UBS Handed Setback in $2 Billion Mortgage Buy-Back Lawsuit,” Bloomberg, 9/6/2016.